Elderly martial arts master: Relationship with the protégé

 Yet, in other movies, the protégé does not really have to persuade or coax the master.
 The master is seen right from the beginning.
 He and the protégé get to know each other often by a random event.

 In Bloodsport, the teenage Frank Dux sees a katana sword through the window of Senzo Tanaka's house, and in his teenage immaturity, decides to steal it with two of his friends.
 He is caught in the act, by the master and his son who was of the same age as Frank.
-But the master in gentle and kind to Frank, and instead of seeing that Frank is punished, decides to teach him a long term moral lesson—that such a sword can only be earned through merit, one cannot be a fighter by stealing it.
+But the master is gentle and kind to Frank, and instead of seeing that Frank is punished, decides to teach him a long term moral lesson—that such a sword can only be earned through merit, that one cannot be a fighter by stealing it.
 He talks to Frank's parents about the benefits of martial training and expresses the wish to make Frank his student.
-That became the beginning of a lasting and close father-son like relationship between Frank and Tanaka, and when Tanaka's son died as a young adult, it was Frank—by then grown into a mature young man, a soldier in the army and a worthy disciple—whom Tanaka saw as his deserving successor and inheritor of his martial legacy.
-The training phase of the movie thus ended with a quiet ceremony in which Tanaka was seen handing over his katana to Frank, signifying Frank's success in earning that sword, which he had tried to steal as a young boy, by merit and qualification.
+That became the beginning of a lasting and close father-son like relationship between Frank and Tanaka, and when Tanaka's son died as a young adult, it was Frank—by then grown into a mature young man, and a soldier in the army and a worthy disciple—whom Tanaka saw as his deserving successor and inheritor of his martial legacy.
+The training phase of the movie thus ended with a quiet ceremony in which Tanaka was seen handing over his katana to Frank, signifying Frank's success in earning that sword, which he had tried to steal as a young boy, and later by merit and qualification.
 Frank, too shows the place his master occupies in his life by dedicating his victory in the underground Kumite to him.

 In The Karate Kid Part II, there is a touching scene where Daniel LaRusso is seen coming up to the bereaved and tearful Mr. Miyagi, who was sitting alone facing the sea and grieving for his father who had just died.
 Daniel sits besides him and comforts the old Mr. Miyagi both with words and an arm on his shoulder.